Highway 15 Class EA - About

 In addition, prior development approvals to close Biscayne Street at Highway 15 will be reviewed as part of this study in the context of the current and future transportation network.

 The Highway 15 Class EA is considering the current and future transportation needs of pedestrians, cyclists, Kingston Transit and vehicles in light of the recent and expected growth in this area.
-The Class EA is expected to be completed by the summer of 2016 and residents will be asked for their input at several points in the process.
+The Class EA is expected to be completed by the end of 2017 and residents will be asked for their input at several points in the process.